 Applicants will benefit from the opportunity to work with world-leading academics in their field, an excellent transferable skills training programme, mobility scholarships and from being part of an innovative and supportive Graduate School community.

-Applications should be submitted online by 15th February 2016.
-Candidates who have not identified a supervisor and outline project will not be considered.
+Applications should be submitted online by 31st January 2017.
+Candidates who do not have an identified supervisor and outline project will not be considered.

 For more information about our Graduate School please see our Pocket Guide.

-The College has a considerable portfolio of scholarships available – from funding to join our new Centres for Doctoral Training, to ESRC funding, to specific interdisciplinary project funding.
+The College has a considerable portfolio of scholarships available – from funding to join our prestigious Centres for Doctoral Training to specific interdisciplinary project funding.
 Full details are available here.